jasonmcaffee/roman-numeral-service/README.md

 ### Nest.js
 Nest.js is a modular framework built in TypeScript on top of Express, which is decorator-driven, allowing us to declaratively define behavior and structure for our classes, methods, and properties.

+### DataDog
+We use DataDog to accomplish the objective of 3 pillars of observability: Metrics, Logs, Traces

+#### nestjs-ddtrace
+Makes it easier to integrate nestjs and DataDog

+#### span
+A span is a granular, traceable record of an operation in our code.
+They help us visualize, measure, and diagnose individual steps with a distributed request, giving us end to end observability.

+##### tag
+A key value pair of metadata added to a span, which allow us to attach additional info that is searchable. e.g. user ids, request params, operation types, or results.

+### nestjs-pino
+Platform agnostic logger for nestjs, base on Pino, with request context in every log.

 ### OpenAPI/Swagger
 By using OpenAPI, we ensure downstream services, uis, and other may communicate with our service via a well defined contract.